wazo-platform/euc-plugins-js-sdk/documentation/docs/installation.md

 const app = new App();
 ```

-## What's next?
+## What's Next?

-🎉 Good job, you officialy installed our SDK.
-The next step is to decide if you want to [build a plugin](./plugins/introduction) to extends our
+🎉 Good job, you officially installed our SDK.
+The next step is to decide if you want to [build a plugin](./plugins/introduction) to extend our
 products or [integrate a softphone](./softphone/introduction) in an external system.

 Enjoy!